peanut-labs/survey-alert/README.md

 In an actual usage of the alert it would be more likely that you would call this differently, for example automatically after a page loads, passing it the user id and user ip.

-## Basic Customization
+## Parameters and Basic Customization

-Some basic customization can be done while still using the Survey Alert exactly as it is, by passing parameters to the initialize() method.
-These are:
+When initializing the Survey Alert there are a few parameters you are required to pass to it, along with several optional parameters which allow for some basic customization:

+### Required parameters:

  - **userId (required):**
    The id of the user for which you wish to look up surveys.
 For more details on this check the API documentation.